wwrechard/pydlm/README.md

 simple_dlm.plot()
 ```

 The blue curve is the forward filtering result, the green curve is the one-day ahead prediction and the red curve is the backward smoothed result.
 The light-colored ribbon around the curve is the confidence interval (you might need to zoom-in to see it).
-The one-day ahead prediction shows this simple model captures the time series somewhat good but loses track around the peak at Week 280 (which is between year 2008 - 2009).
-The one-day ahead mean prediction error is **0.173*
+The one-day ahead prediction shows this simple model captures the time series somewhat good but loses accuracy around the peak crisis at Week 280 (which is between year 2008 - 2009).
+The one-day-ahead mean prediction error is **0.173**

 ```python
 simple_dlm.getMSE()
 ```

-We can also decompose the time series to each of its component
+We can decompose the time series to each of its components

 ```python
 # Plot each component (attribute the time series to each component)